 Generic Drug Stems, Labs, and Supportive Care Patterns

 Key Takeaways

-• ONCC uses generic drug names only, so final review should emphasize generic names, suffix patterns, mechanisms, and toxicity clusters.
+• ONCC uses generic drug names only, so final review should emphasize generic names, suffix stems, mechanisms, and signature toxicity clusters.

-• Drug stems help with recognition but do not replace knowing route, indication, monitoring, and patient-specific risk.
+• Drug stems aid recognition but do not replace knowing route, indication, monitoring, and patient-specific risk; some agents break the suffix rule.

-• Lab review should focus on patterns that change nursing assessment, escalation, education, and treatment readiness.
+• Lab review should focus on values that change nursing assessment, escalation, education, and treatment readiness — for example ANC under 500, platelets under 50,000, or rising creatinine.

-• Supportive care questions often test prevention and early reporting of infection, bleeding, dehydration, mucositis, neuropathy, nausea, diarrhea, constipation, and pain.
+• Supportive care items test prevention and early reporting of infection, bleeding, mucositis, neuropathy, nausea, diarrhea, constipation, and pain.

+Generic Drug Stems, Labs, and Supportive Care Patterns